weixinli018/anomaly_detection/README.md

-# UCSD Anomaly Detection Dataset
+# UCSD Anomaly Detection
-This is the github project page for UCSD Anomaly Detection.
+This is the github project page for UCSD Anomaly Detection and Localization in Crowded Scenes.

 ## Dataset
 The UCSD anomaly detection dataset (originating from the [SVCL webpage](http://www.svcl.ucsd.edu/projects/anomaly/dataset.htm)) can be accessed here.